Quick Resources

 Bio coming soon.

-Ms. Alia Brennan (605) 723- 3382 ext.
+Ms. Alia Brennan (605) 723- 3382 Ext.
 3223

 My name is Alia Brennan, and I am your K-4 school counselor!
 I was born and raised in Chadron, Nebraska.
 I attended Chadron State College and received my Bachelor of Arts degree in May of 2017 while playing four years of collegiate volleyball for the Eagles.
 I then enrolled in the Master's programs at Chadron State College in the Fall of 2017, and in December of 2019, I graduated with my Master of Arts in Education for school counseling.
 After taking a year to work from home, I decided to enter my degree field.
 I have always been in awe of the Black Hills and its recreational activities, which prompted me to move my job search to this area.
 I am so genuinely fortunate to have begun my professional career in a small town and school district with employees that are so gracious, and I love the ability to get to know the student population on a first-name basis.